rolandort/log2graylog/README.md

 ## Features

-- Command-line tool with options for specifying the Graylog server URL
-- Parse log messages from files with specific formats (JSON)
+- Parse log messages from files with specific formats (JSON, CSV)
 - Extract and map fields from log messages to GELF format
 - Add additional metadata to log entries
 - Send GELF messages to a Graylog server over HTTP
+- Options for specifying the Graylog server URL and timeout

 ## Installation